501stLegionA3/501st-Missions/BANNED_ASSETS.md

 ## Vanilla
 - Long Rock assets.
 These cause frame problems when there are any considerable number of them in a mission file.
 Should not be used for building.
 - Cargo Net (All Variants).
 Contains weapons that have invalid configurations and will crash a mission file on load.
+- Huron Cargo Container (All Variants).
+Contains weapons that have invalid configurations and will crash a mission file on load.

 # Notes
 If you place an object and it causes an error, delete it, restart ArmA, and notify Mission Builder Leadership.
 Never use objects that cause errors.